mvolkmann/blog/src/swift/swift-ui.md

 ### `Section`

 These break a view into sections that are optionally labelled.
-They are also optionally collapsable.
+They are also optionally collapsible.
 This was used in the `Form` example above.

 ### `Group`